Skip to content

 Final Thoughts

-Therefore, when choosing an antimalware program, you must look for its efficiency.
+Therefore, when choosing an antivirus program, you must look for its efficiency.
 If the software offers additional features that are not related to security, it is not worth considering.
 The product should be helpful.

 It must not be just a copy of the software you can easily find on the Net for free.
 The program should not harm your privacy, either.